Redefining the future of virtual events & e-commerce with a shoppable 3D world.

-We dissected the style and structure of the massively successful event to reassemble it as an abstract webgame.
-Unlike many virtual events, which tried (and sometimes failed) to capture the energy of a crowded room, we made ComplexLand a single-player experience.
-Instead, the focus was on global accessibility, incredible partnerships, and lots of fully-shoppable merch.
+We dissected the style and structure of the massively successful event to reassemble it as an abstract webgame - ComplexLand.
+Unlike many virtual events which tried (and often failed) to capture the energy of a crowded room, ComplexLand was a single-player experience.
+The focus was on global accessibility, incredible partnerships and lots of fully-shoppable merch.

 We used webGL to make the event run in any browser, from desktop or mobile.
-The experience itself is like a retro-futurist roleplaying game.
-You can customize an avatar, roam a 3D map, and even compete for exclusive product drops.
-Exploring can even lead you to musical performances, food deliveries, and celebrity panel discussions and screenings.
+The experience itself was like a retro-futurist roleplaying game.
+Guests could customize an avatar, roam a 3D map and even compete for exclusive product drops.
+Exploring even led to musical performances, food deliveries and celebrity panel discussions and screenings.

 10,000 items sold in just 5 days.

 1+ Million USD sold, with some brands selling out their inventory.

 174 different countries + 725,000 visitor sessions throughout the week.